ABOUT US

 Producer Daniel Boyle worked with Lee “Scratch” Perry on his “Back On The Controls” and “Black” Albums, and used both our circuit bent digital Dubsta delay, and our new Analogue Dubsta-Delay.
 Our circuit bent machine was even included on the “Back On The Controls” album gatefold artwork.

 These achievements inspired us to step into the world of electronic design and manufacturing in 2013.
 We began to create our own range of products, the first being the Dub-Siren & Analogue Dubsta-Delay, which are available from our online shop.
-We were introduced to talented design engineer Dave Cherry, of Cherry Designs, who we continue to work with to this day on all of our circuits.

 Dub-Siren signed by Liam Howlett